Washington DC Placement Program

-- All applicants must have completed by the end of 2013 at least 48 credit points of their degree, with room within their degree progression to accommodate an additional 18 elective credit points.
+- You must have completed by the end of 2014 at least 48 credit points of your degree.

 - The University of Sydney Business School will administer all applications and enquiries for the program.
 Correspondence and applications should be directed solely to the Business School and will not be received by the United States Studies Centre (USSC) or the University of California Washington Center (UCDC).

 - All successful applicants will enrol in a total of three units of study: BUSS2500 Washington D.C Placement Program (enrolled via the University of Sydney Business School) and two UCDC units: The Presidency and the Executive Branch; and an elective from a list of approved options.